muydanny/backend-curriculum-site/module2/lessons/rails_resources.md

 Just like before, we only want to create the routes we need.

-With a partner, refactor the nested routes in SetList to use the `resources` sytnax.
+With a partner, refactor the nested routes in SetList to use the `resources` syntax.

 ## What's the difference between Nested Resources and Namespacing?